NMF Primary Care Leadership Program

 - Commitment to serving medically underserved communities

-Scholars complete their program requirements during a six week period during June and July 2018.
+Scholars complete their program requirements during June and July 2019, including a six-week on-site period.
 Program requirements include:

-- 200 service-learning hours at assigned site placement
+- 200 service-learning hours at assigned CHC site placement;

 - Program Assessment